15%

 How to Remove Package in Ubuntu

 Managing and optimizing your Ubuntu server is essential for maintaining high performance, especially when hosting critical applications.
-Ubuntu provides a powerful and flexible package management system that allows you to efficiently install, update, and remove software using tools such as
+Ubuntu provides a powerful and flexible package management system that allows you to efficiently install, update, and remove software using tools such as apt, dpkg, and snap.

 Over time, you may need to remove packages that are no longer required, cause conflicts, or consume unnecessary disk space.
 Ubuntu offers several reliable methods to uninstall software, ranging from simple removal to complete cleanup of configuration files and unused dependencies.